thomalita/tomtom/readme.md

 ### **_Description_**

-A Webapp that brings some of the most popular Anime Characters.
+A Webapp that brings some of the most popular Anime Characters from shows many people love.
 Will show a detail page of their story and will include pictures.

 ---

 ### **_Technologies Used_**

-#### Pern Stack
+#### PERN Stack

 - React
 - Postgres